The Streaming Framework

 Designed to optimize Time-To-First-Byte, ovr evaluates components in parallel and streams HTML in order by producing an AsyncGenerator of HTML that feeds directly into the streamed response.

-For example, for the following component:
+For example, for the following component, ovr generates three chunks of HTML:

 function Component() {